 Public Health Impact

-As a public institution, UMMS is dedicated to improving health in our communities, locally, statewide and across the globe.
+As the Commonwealth’s public medical school, UMMS is dedicated to improving health in our communities, locally, statewide and across the globe.
 Over the years, our local commitment to improving community health has been evident in many ongoing partnerships with the City of Worcester’s Division of Public Health and other community-based partners.
 Examples include:

 - Academic Health Collaborative